Skip to main content

 Complete Platform Checkout

 This helper function is used in the Payment Verification Function after addresses are extracted from the payment gateway.
-It maps addresses to platform format, uses GraphQL mutation for checkout, includes payment method configuration, forwards authorization headers, and uses the cart ID from order meta (saved during order creation).
-Returns platform order ID and transaction ID, which are used for payment update and redirection.
+It maps addresses to platform format, uses Platform API for checkout, includes payment method configuration, forwards authorization headers, and uses the cart ID from order meta (saved during order creation).

 }